Oliveolive_Asktheexpert_Article_header.jpg

 Could you use the same approach for making use of waste from other products?

-So what’s next for Phenoliva
+So, what’s next for Phenoliva

 We definitely want to bring our olive-based antioxidants to the market!
 That still has some legislative hurdles, and we also need to demonstrate the safety and consistency of our extract.
-Then obviously we need to scale up to be able to produce larger amounts to make it available to the food industry and the different companies that want to actually use the extracts in their products.
+Then, we need to scale up to be able to produce larger amounts to make it available to the food industry and the different companies that want to actually use the extracts in their products.

 Related articles